Treat Infections, Receded Gums & Other Issues

 Make Brushing and Flossing Daily a Habit

-Preventing plaque buildup and keeping your gums clean starts with good oral hygiene at home.
-Here’s how you can look after your teeth and gums at home:
+Prevent plaque buildup and keep your gums clean with good oral hygiene at home.
+Start with these tips:

-- Use Fluoride Toothpaste: Clean your teeth with fluoride toothpaste.
-Ask your Dr. Salm’s hygienist to show you a good brushing method to remove plaque.
+• Use Fluoride Toothpaste: Clean your teeth with fluoride toothpaste.
+Ask Dr. Salm’s hygienist to show you a good brushing method to remove plaque.

-- Brush Twice a Day: The American Dental Association recommends you brush your teeth twice a day and clean trapped food particles from between your teeth with interdental tools like dental flossor a pick.
+• Brush Twice a Day: The American Dental Association recommends you brush your teeth twice a day.
+Then clean trapped food particles from between your teeth with interdental tools like dental floss or a pick.

 See Your Dentist Regularly

-Regular visits with your dentist are important for preventing gum disease and catching problems early.
-To do that, you’ll want to get professional cleanings every 6 to 12 months to remove tartar buildup that brushing and flossing can’t reach.
+Visit your dentist regularly to prevent gum disease and catch problems early.
+Get professional cleanings every 6 to 12 months to remove tartar buildup that brushing and flossing can’t reach.

-During these visits, you can also discuss symptoms like bleeding gums with your dental hygienist and Dr. Salm, who will review your personal risk factors.
-They’ll recommend the best steps for protecting your oral health.
+During these visits, discuss symptoms like bleeding gums with your dental hygienist and Dr. Salm.
+Let them review your personal risk factors.

 How is Gum Disease Treated?